NelsonJiang1999/NelsonJiang1999.github.io/research experience.md

 - Preliminary analysis and **Interim discussion** (04/2024)<br>

 - **Collection of the validation set data** (09/2024-11/2024): Cooperated with [Shandong University Affiliated Qilu Hospital](https://www.qiluhospital.com/en/) (Shandong Province, China).
 The inclusion/exclusion criteria remained constant with the training set.
-(212 patients included)<br>
+(164 patients included)<br>

-- **Construction of diagnostic model and formation of manuscript** (12/2024-present): Through collaboration with bioinformatics professionals, a new diagnostic model has been established with good performance.
-The results will be transformed into my graduation thesis.<br>
+- **Construction of diagnostic model and formation of manuscript** (12/2024-02/2025): Through collaboration with bioinformatics professionals, a dual diagnostic model has been established with good diagnostic performance.

+- **Formation of Graduation Thesis** (02/2025-05/2025): Successfully passed the graduation defense.<br>

+- **Achievements and Future Development Plan**: Graduation thesis has been completed by my work.
+In the near future, I plan to use **clustering analysis** to cluster the prediction error data of the correction model to summarize common features, thereby forming a **more directional and high-precision** diagnostic strategy.
+Simultaneously, I also plan to  increase the amount of validation set data.
+Through my work, I set a goal of forming a **high-level Q1 article**.

 ## 2. Established a long-term clinical follow-up database for malignant urological tumors for the First affiliated hospital of China Medical university (07/2023-10/2024)